13 March 2025

 Understanding your budget

-Clear budgets help the grant assessors understand what you will be spending money on.
-Make sure your budget is accurate and matches the proposal you outlined in your grant application.
+Clear budgets help the assessors understand what you will be spending money on.
+Take time to make sure your budget is accurate and matches the proposal that you have outlined in your grant application.

 Income

-Describe all funds and resources required to support your project.
+‘Income’ describes all the funds and resources that will be required to support your proposed project.

-List the amount requested from the North East Community Fund in the income column.
+Make sure you list the requested amount of the North East Community Fund on the income column of your budget.

 Depending on your project, you might list other sources of income including funds from:

-When listing income, please note if that money is confirmed (i.e. you already have it) or if it is still to be confirmed (you are still in the process of securing or raising it).
+- When you are listing income, please note if that money is either confirmed (ie. you already have it) or if it is still to be confirmed (you are still in the process of securing or raising it).

 Expenditure

-Describe all costs for the goods and services needed to deliver your project.
-Include details, either in the budget line or by supplying a quote with your application, to help us understand how you budgeted that amount.
+Expenditure describes all costs related to the delivery of the project.
+When calculating your expenses, make sure to budget for any goods or services you need to deliver your project.
+Include details in the budget line and provide a quote with your application, to help us understand how you budgeted that amount.

 Equipment and supplies